tiffany-organization/cftc-gitops/README.md

 ## Application Demos

 In order to demonstrate some sample microservices, we look to open source examples.
-Today we'll be using Weaveworks' Sock Shop microservice and Stefan Prodan's Podinfo.
+Today we'll be using Weaveworks's Sock Shop microservice and Stefan Prodan's Podinfo.

 ### Sock Shop